Release Submission Daemon

-Pragmatic comments are similar to usual comments, except that they cause some changes in the way the configuration is parsed.
+Pragmatic comments are similar to usual single-line comments, except that they cause some changes in the way the configuration is parsed.
 Pragmatic comments begin with a ‘#’ sign and end with the next physical newline character.
-As of GNU Dico version 2.9, the following pragmatic comments are understood:
+Wydawca version 4.0.3, understands the following pragmatic comments:

 The default include search path is:

 New directories can be appended in front of it using -I (--include-directory) command line option (see include-directory).

 #include, except that, if the file has already

 been included, it will not be included again.